 Chapters and/or fragments of these projects are available upon request.

-I have been teaching broadly on the topics related to my research agenda, at Rutgers (Department of Political Science), University College London (School of Slavonic and East European Studies (SSEES)), and the Graduate School for Social Research at the Polish Academy of Sciences in Warsaw.
-I have been also a guest lecturer in several other universities in a few countries.
+I have been teaching broadly on the topics related to my research agenda at Rutgers (Department of Political Science), University College London (School of Slavonic and East European Studies (SSEES)), and the Graduate School for Social Research (GSSR) at the Polish Academy of Sciences in Warsaw.
+I have been also a guest lecturer at several other universities in a few countries.

-In the Fall 2017 I supervise a few doctoral students at UCL SSEES and teach at Rutgers two undergraduate courses:
+In the Fall 2021 I supervise five doctoral students at UCL SSEES, three undergraduates at Rutgers, and teach two undergraduate courses at Rutgers:

 790:315 Politics and culture